abensberg48/dollar_general/README.md

 **Finding 4: A map of Dollar General stores onto Disadvantaged Communities suggest that there is little correlation between the two variables.**

-Here, the dots represent stores and red census tracts are communities that have been identified as disadvantaged by the Climate and Economic Justice Screening Tool.
+Here, the dots represent stores and orange census tracts are communities that have been identified as disadvantaged by the Climate and Economic Justice Screening Tool.
 As was predicted by the previously created bar graph, there are areas in the state where there are clusters of stores.
-However, this doesn't seem to be a predictor for Dollar General locations.
+However, this doesn't seem to be a predictor for disadvantaged communities.

+### <u>Disadvantaged Communities and Dollar Generals in New York</u>
 ![Disadvantaged Communities and Dollar Generals](Outputs/NYDACDGs.png)

 **Finding 5: The proportion of Disadvantaged and Low-Income Communities is similar for both Census tracts with and without Dollar Generals.**

 The Climate and Economic Justice Screening tool provides proxy-measures for communities that categorize them as 'disadvantaged' and 'low-income'.
 Based on the graphs below, it does not seem that Dollar General is specifically choosing locations with these characteristics.
 ![Proportion of Disadvantaged Communities](Outputs/disadvantaged.png)